 Phase One XF Feature – Focus Stack Tool

-The first time I attempted focus stacking I admittedly used a method that was lacking in perfection, but I still got some fun results from the process.
-This time, my process still isn’t perfectly refined, but with the help of the XF’s focus stacking tool my results hit a new level of success.
+The first time I attempted focus stacking I admittedly used a method that was lacking in perfection, but it still rendered some fun results from the process.
+My process has since refined and with the help of the XF’s focus stacking tool my results hit a new level of success.

 Per Phase One: “With added focus control, the XF Camera System can now systematically capture a sequence of images while precisely adjusting focus for each frame.
 You set the parameters and the XF Camera System does the rest.
 Perfect in the studio or in the field, the Focus Stack Tool results in image sequences perfect for integration into post processing solutions like Helicon Focus…”